Benohene/pb_majestic_cloding/README.md

 ### Epic 4: Homepage/Site Navigation

-- As a first-time site visitor I want to be able to clearly see what the site's purpose is so that I can decide whether or not to continue browsing it.
+- As a first-time site visitor I want to see the site's purpose so that I can decide whether or not to continue browsing it.
-- As a user I want to be able to easily navigate the website so that I can find the content I'm looking for.
+- As a user, I want to easily navigate the website to find the content I'm looking for.
 - As a site user I want to be able to search the website so that I can find specific products and see if the site has them in stock.
 - As a site user I want to be able to contact the site owners so that I can request further information about the site or lodge a complaint.

 ### EPIC 5: Products Setup (CRUD)

-- As a Developer I can create functional code to apply Products to my site so that the customer has Products to purchase
+- As a Developer, I can create functional code to apply Products to my site so that the customer has Products to purchase
-- As a User I would like the ability to search for a product so that to see if the site sells it
+- As a User, I would like the ability to search for a product so that to see if the site sells it
-- As a User I would like to view a page containing the search results from my Product search so that so that I can find my prefered Product or see similar Products
+- As a User, I would like to view a page containing the search results from my Product search I can find my preferred Product or see similar Products
-- As a User I would like a page that displays All Products the site offers so that I can browse and find products that I may want to purchase
+- As a User, I would like a page that displays All Products the site offers so that I can browse and find products that I may want to purchase
-- As a User I would like the ability to sort products so that I can identity the best priced Products the site offers #31
+- As a User, I would like the ability to sort products so that I can identify the best-priced Products the site offers #31
-- As a Developer I can allow the functionality to edit Products by staff members so that they can reduce/increase prices, change product descriptions/images etc
+- As a Developer, I can allow the functionality to edit Products by staff members so that they can reduce/increase prices, change product descriptions/images etc
-- As a Developer I can add functionality for staff members to delete Products so that if they do not sell or there is problems with the Product it can be removed from the storefront
+- As a Developer, I can add functionality for staff members to delete Products so that if they do not sell or there are problems with the Product they can be removed from the storefront
-- As a User I would like to view the details of any Product so that I can see if the Product has the required specifications that I need/want
+- As a User, I would like to view the details of any Product so that I can see if the Product has the required specifications that I need/want

 ### EPIC 6: Purchase / Checkout